 What do Swiss cheese plant and Monstera plants have in common?
 It’s less about being able to eat both of them, and more about the look of the leaves.

-So if you love cheese, and interesting looking plants, read on to learn more about Monstera Adansonii.
-We take a look at the different varieties, how to grow and care for your plant, how to take the perfect cutting, and what pests and diseases to look out for.
+So if you love cheese, and interesting looking plants, read on to learn more about Monstera adansonii.
+We take a look at how to grow and care for your plant, how to take the perfect cutting, and what pests and diseases to look out for.

 Swiss cheese plant, Swiss cheese vine, five holes plant